S = seed sowing, T = transplanting

 Late plantings of broad beans in June may be very slow to germinate.
 Better results are usually achieved with an autumn or early spring planting.

 Prepare the soil well with lots of organic matter.
 Needs rapid growth for flavour.

 Only plant winter varieties of lettuces (cos, salad bowl, oakleaf, butterhead and mignonette varieties)

 Mid season varieties are often sown late autumn or early winter and long keeping varieties in winter.
 However, the timing of mid or late season varieties is well worth experimenting with by making successive plantings to determine the best time in your specific locality.

-Peas can be planted in August/September for an early summer crop but may be very slow to germinate if the ground is still very cold or wet.
+Peas can be planted in August/September for an early summer crop but may be very slow to germinate if the ground is still very cold.